 Warning as EU entry-exit system causing ‘three-hour waits’ at airports

-The EU digital border scheme is causing three-hour waits at passport control as officials struggle with a 70 per cent increase in the time taken for border checks: so says the group representing Europe’s airports.
+The EU digital border scheme is causing three-hour waits at passport control as officials struggle with a 70 per cent increase in the time taken for border checks, says the group representing Europe’s airports.

 But Olivier Jankovec, director general of ACI in Europe, warned: “Significant discomfort is already being inflicted upon travellers, and airport operations impacted with the current threshold for registering third-country nationals set at only 10 per cent.